Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 \subsubsection{Neural Networks in State Representation Learning}

-FCNNs, CNNs, and RNNs form the building blocks for parametrizing the unknown mapping $\phi_{\text{enc}}$ encoding observations from the world into a low-dimensional latent state space that can be used to learn the optimal behaviour\footnote{In (unsupervised) SRL, the set of input data is none other than the observation stream $\bm{o}_t,\dots,\bm{o}_0$, we do not have access to the actual output states $\bm{s}_t,\dots,\bm{s}_0$, and the network predictions are indicated by $\bm{z}_t,\dots,\bm{z}_0$.}.
-The neural network architecture has to be chosen depending on the MDP type and that data structure.
-In Figure \ref{fig:architecture_state_encoder}, we depict the four most used neural network architectures from the literature, in the case of MDPs, BMDPs or POMDPs\footnote{In POMDPs, time matters and to reconstruct the latent state space and capture its dynamics we need to rely on sequences of observations.} and if grid-structured data are used or not.
+\acrshort{fcnn}s, \acrshort{cnn}s, and \acrshort{rnn} form the building blocks for parameterizing the unknown mapping $\phi_{\text{enc}}$, which encodes observations from the world into a low-dimensional latent state space that can be used to learn the optimal behavior.
+In (unsupervised) \acrshort{srl}, the set of input data to $\phi_{\text{enc}}$ is the observation stream $\bm{o}_t,\dots,\bm{o}_0$, as we do not have access to the actual output states $\bm{s}_t,\dots,\bm{s}_0$.
+Therefore, the output predictions of the encoder $\phi_{\text{enc}}$, i.e., the latent states, are indicated by $\bm{z}_t,\dots,\bm{z}_0$.
+Unfortunately, in the context of \acrshort{srl}, we cannot rely on the true states $\bm{s}$ and directly perform regression.
+However, we can use auxiliary models to learn the encoder's parameters.
+We will discuss this aspect in Section \ref{subsec:observation_reconstruction}-\ref{subsec:contrastive_losses}.

+The neural network architecture of $\phi_{\text{enc}}$ has to be chosen depending on the \acrshort{mdp} type and the data structure.
+In Figure \ref{fig:architecture_state_encoder}, we depict the four most used neural network architectures from the literature categorized based (1) on the \acrshort{mdp} structure, i.e., in the case of \acrshort{mdp}s, \acrshort{bmdp}s or \acrshort{pomdp}s (in \acrshort{pomdp}s, time matters and to reconstruct the latent state space and capture its dynamics we need to rely on sequences of observations) and (2) on the availability of grid-structured data.